richgieg/spam-detector/README.md

 Once the model is trained and tested, you can experiment with your own text messages and see whether they're detected as ham (not spam) or spam.

+Try it live at: https://spam-detector-xi.vercel.app/ (you will still need to assemble the training data and testing data)